No tour of Hakodate is complete without a view of the night sky from Mt. Hakodate!

 The view from Mt.
 Hakodate at night is beautiful as it is scattered with lights in the curve between the Tsugaru Strait and Hakodate Bay.
 The view of this flat terrain at the mountain’s height is just perfect.
 Reach the summit before sunset to see the color of the sky and the surroundings change!

-Enjoy the view of Motomachi while taking the 3 minute ride up the ropeway to Sancho Station.
+Enjoy the view of Motomachi during the 3-minute Mt.
+Hakodate Ropeway ride to Sancho Station

 Get to the summit early to find the best spot!